samalhitesh8-sudo/PLANT/README.md

 ## 💡 Usage

-### Running the Web Application
+### Running the Streamlit Web Application

-The easiest way to use the model is through the web application.
+The easiest way to use the model is through the Streamlit web application.

-1. Start the Flask server from the project's root directory:
+1. Start the Streamlit app from the project's root directory:

     ```bash
-    python app.py
+    streamlit run app.py
     ```

-2. Open your web browser and go to `http://127.0.0.1:5000`.
+2. Your default web browser will automatically open and navigate to the application.
+If not, open your browser and go to `http://localhost:8501`.

 3. Upload an image of a plant leaf.
 The application will use the pre-trained model to predict the disease and display the result on the screen.